 As far as the impact of this situation on the town of Girvan and its people and businesses – we have been floating the idea for some time of the benefits should Girvan decide to invent itself as a ‘Festival Town’, encouraging various small festivals throughout the year.
 Our twinned Festival, the Johnny Doherty Festival comes from a small town that does just that – Ardara in Donegal.
 Although our organising group would naturally want to focus on our own specific aims in relation to traditional music in this context, it could be that Girvan Folk Festival, given its expertise, could take a leading role in encouraging other organisers to curate their own event.
 Ultimately, a strong local core facilitating group serving both the Folk Festival and any others who wanted to put on events, might make it easier for a new generation of organisers to take the Festival forward in the future.

 On a more personal basis, I, Pete Heywood, (I’m writing this communication on behalf of the committee), had my own plan for succession which has been interrupted by these coronavirus related issues.
 2020 was to be the second of two years of responsibility as artistic director before a ‘mentored handover’ to a younger generation.
 Our aim was to put the festival on a sound financial footing in order to facilitate a practical handover.
-Although cancellation this year came out of the blue, I feel that we need to take this as an opportunity to put the Festival in an even stronger position for 2021 and beyond.
-That mentored handover may now take place before that second year in 2021.
+Although cancellation in 2020 came out of the blue, we are trying to take this as an opportunity to put the Festival in an even stronger position for 2022 and beyond.
+That mentored handover will now take place shortly after the online only festival events in May 2021 so that the new team can steer the festival towards 2022 and beyond.

 Our currents plans included stretching our wings a bit.
 Last year we explored links with the Girvan Writers Group, who had expressed ambitions to create some form of literary event in future years.
 This year our plan was to develop that relationship.
 We had a launch of a documentary film about Walter McCorrisken lined up.
 Walter billed himself as Scotland’s Worst Poet but in reality was very much part of a strong Scottish tradition of humour.
 Alongside this, we had plans to look at some of the Ayrshire dialect poets.
 So much of this is now on the back burner, yet ready to pick up on.